-Sadly, no; we've tried without success.
+We've tried working with social-housed jacketed pigs.
 The pigs root and chew at the jackets and end up tearing into them and/or causing damage to the equipment.
 We've tried to keep them in adjacent pens for tactile contact, but the same thing happened (we have wide bars between the pens).
 I hope others have not had the same experience, but I fear it's a universal attribute of piggies; they love rooting anything that's not too heavy for them to move around.